pennane/typechase/README.md

 ## TODO:

-* Fix seldom happening event where spaces change position when active. (could be fixed by forming character spans into words)
 * Show fastest time for current text
 * Show stuff about the current text (length, difficulty?, times typed)
 * Ensure other browser support (currently only known to work flawlesly on chromium)